nshanian/DESeq2/README.md

 This repository contains tools for exploratory and differential expression analysis of RNA-seq data using DESeq2 package.

+[Click here](https://github.com/nshanian/Documents/blob/main/DESeq2.html) for the HTML version of this workflow with the output and the embedded plots.

 The RNA-seq data used in this workflow was generated as part of a study that investigated the regulatory role of short-chain fatty acids (SCFAs) propionate and butyrate in the context of colorectal cancer (CRC).
 Briefly, epigeneomic and transcriptomic profiles were compared in SCFA-treated and untreated CRC cells, normal cells and in mouse intestines, with the goal of gaining insight into changes in accessibility and expression of CRC-relevant genes.

 Once the initial steps of alignment and quantitation of transcript abundances have been completed, and a counts matrix is generated as described in the last step of `STAR_RSEM.sh` workflow in the `RNA-seq` repository, further downstream statistical analysis can be performed in R.